-- No Action do not update the database or model with this change - ===> update the object in the database from the model - <=== update the object in the model from the database - Customize set the items to No Action prior to setting different actions on each item in the lower panel - Unpair separate the paired objects so that they are not compared with each other or updated from each other object in the database with the named (unpaired) object in the model, so that they are compared for differences between them The 'Action' fields in the 'Components List' (the lower panel) will be updated based on the selection of this field.
+Column Description EA Displays the name of each object in the model that has one or more detected differences.
+Blank values indicate that the object is missing in the model but exists in the live database.
+Action Defaults to 'No Action' as the action to take considering this object's difference(s).
+Click on the drop-down arrow and select a specific action.
+The list of available actions in the list will depend on whether or not the given object is paired in the model and live database.
+Paired objects No Action - do not update the database or model with this change ===> - update the object in the database from the model - <=== - update the object in the model from the database • Customize - set the items to No Action prior to setting different actions on each item in the lower panel • Unpair - separate the paired objects so that they are not compared with each other or updated from each other Unpaired objects • Create <object name=""> - create the missing database object in the database or model, as appropriate</object> Delete <object name=""> - delete the object from the model</object> Drop <object name=""> - delete the object from the database</object> • Pair with <object name=""> - pair the</object> object in the database with the named (unpaired) object in the model, so that they are compared for differences between them The 'Action' fields in the 'Components List' (the lower panel) will be updated based on the selection of this field.
 For example, if the live database has a Table column 'Address1' and the model doesn't, setting the object 'Action' to '===>' (update the object in the database from the model) sets the column 'Item Action' to 'Drop Address1', which will remove the column from the live database.
-ODBC Shows the name of each object in the live database that has one or more detected differences.
+Live DB Shows the name of each object in the live database that has one or more detected differences.
 Blank values indicate that the object exists in the model but is missing in the live database.
 Count Shows the total number of detected differences for the object (and all of its components) between the model and live database.